ivan-guerra/programmador.com/content/posts/huffman-coding.md

 significantly larger than the compressed data.
 However, as the input grows, the overhead of the header becomes negligible.

-Included in the header is a magic number[^3].
+Included in the header is a [magic number][3].
 That magic number forms the first few bytes of the compressed file and helps identify a file as a Huffman coded file.